-A road trip in Transylvania would be incomplete without a stop in Cluj-Napoca.
+A holiday to Transylvania could be incomplete if you don’t visit Cluj-Napoca.
 Even if you stay briefly in the largest city in Transylvania, you may want to know what are the most visited tourist attractions in Cluj Napoca.

 How to get to Cluj Napoca: